 If you’re interested in how to sell your services, check out Fiverr.

 Fiverr is an online marketplace where teens aged 13 and up can offer freelance services.
-If you want to brush up on your digital skills to make money online, be sure to check out Fiverr Learn while you’re there.

 12. Make extra money as a teen taking surveys

 If you need a low-stress idea for how to make money as a teenager, taking surveys is it.

 Sites like Survey Junkie pay you to complete surveys online and share your opinions if you’re at least 18.

 You can also earn extra money with Survey Junkie by reviewing products, participating in online focus groups or meeting up for an in-person focus group.
 Those gigs can pay $150 or more each!

 Amazon Mechanical Turk or MTurk for short is an online workplace where teens 18 and up can get paid to complete short tasks.

 The kinds of things you can do as an MTurk worker include: